Remembering McNeese’s 1993 stars as they continue to make their mark in football

 Now he’s coaching Miami’s defense in what is turning out to be an interesting season.

-But let’s talk about The Punt.
+But let’s talk about that punt.

-McNeese had a special season when Joseph was a senior.
+McNeese had a special season in 1995, when Joseph was a senior.
 The Cowboys won their first 13 games, played 13 games as the No. 1-ranked team in I-AA and lost only to Marshall in the semifinals.
 Future New York Jets QB Chad Pennington was Marshall’s quarterback.

 Week 3 at James Madison University is when I saw The Punt.
 McNeese dug itself a big hole, trailing 17-0 after one quarter and 24-6 at halftime.
 The Dukes of JMU didn’t score again.